Lil Gotit & Lil Keed – “Fraternal” review

 YSL Records – “Slime Language II” review

-This is the 2nd showcase compilation from Atlanta record label YSL Records.
+This is the 2nd showcase compilation from Atlanta, Georgia record label YSL Records.
 Founded in 2010 by trap trailblazer Young Thug & having been distributed by 300 Entertainment since 2016, the label has built up quite a promising roster within the last 5 years.
 Their most notable acts being of course Gunna & Lil Keed.
 The crew’s first showcase compilation Slime Language came out in 2018 to mixed reviews & as the 3 year anniversary of that original project creeps up this summer, Thugger & the gang are taking another jab at it on Slime Language II.

-“Pots & Pans” has a synth-heavy instrumental that I really enjoy & Lil Duke really shines on here, but NAV comes in & delivers a flat robotic verse that throws the vibe off.
+“Pots & Pans” has a synth-heavy instrumental that I really enjoy & Lil Duke really shines on here, but ΠΔV comes in & delivers a flat robotic verse that throws the vibe off.
 The song “WokStar” goes into a more ominous direction as Strick & Skepta speak on their celebrity status, but then “Superstar” marks Young Thug’s return as he & Future talk about how everyone wants to be famous these days over an acoustic instrumental with some rubbery bass.

-“G.F.U.
-(Get Fucked Up)” by Sheck Wes, Yak Gotti & Yung Kayo deliver some underwhelming bars about drug/alcohol usage on top of a Taurus instrumental with a bit of a chopped & screwed influence to it, but then the psychedelically-produced “Moon Man” finds Thugger & KiD CuDi getting together to compare life to a buffet.
+Sheck Wes, Yak Gotti & Yung Kayo deliver some underwhelming bars about drug/alcohol usage on top of a Taurus instrumental with a bit of a chopped & screwed influence to it during “G.F.U.
+(Get Fucked Up)”, but then the psychedelically-produced “Moon Man” finds Thugger & KiD CuDi getting together to compare life to a buffet.
+I prefer HiDoraah’s solo track “Como Te Llama” over the one she had on the first Slime Language as she melodically goes into detail about wanting to know more about her partner & the Dolly White solo cut “Reckless” is even better as she goes into a more grittier direction both lyrically & sonically for 92 seconds.

 I was hoping for Slime Language II to be a step up above the predecessor, but it’s just as mediocre.
 Despite the label’s roster growing & improving, there are a handful of songs that should’ve been left on the cutting room floor.
 If YSL ever decides to do a Slime Language III at some point down the road, I hope it’s more well-curated.